Solar Panel Bird Proofing: Stop Birds Nesting Under Your Panels

 How to Keep Birds Away for Good

 Once your panels are sealed, a few habits keep your roof bird-free long term: clear your gutters seasonally so they're not attractive nesting spots, trim overhanging branches that give birds easy roof access, and inspect your mesh once or twice a year (especially after storms) to confirm nothing has come loose.
-For more outdoor pest and garden tips, see our guide on the best tricks to keep your backyard tidy.
+For more outdoor tips, see our guides on the best tricks to keep your backyard tidy and our best solar security lights guide.

 Solar Panel Bird Proofing FAQs